khoih-prog/Blynk_WM/README.md

 To help you to eliminate `hardcoding` your Wifi and Blynk credentials for ESP8266 and ESP32 (with / wwithout SSL), and updating/reflashing every time when you need to change them.

 ### Installation

+The easiest way is to use `Arduino Library Manager`.
+Search for `Blynk_WiFiManager`, then select / install the latest version.

+Another way to install is to:

 1. Navigate to [Blynk_WM] (https://github.com/khoih-prog/Blynk_WM) page.
 2. Download the latest release `Blynk_WM-master.zip`.
 3. Extract the zip file to `Blynk_WM-master` directory